MSREnable/HandsFreeSoundJam/src/dsp/trinity/README.md

 # Trinity

 A 3-oscillator subtractive polyphonic synthesizer.
-Typically, this synthesizer would be spawned inside of EyeJam.
+Typically, this synthesizer would be spawned inside of MSHFSJ.
 However, it can also be spawned as a standalone program.
 The API below shows the exported functions you can use to control the synthesizer.